modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 ## Editor

-> TLDR: VSCode has the best Julia support.
+> TLDR: VSCode has the best support for Julia.

 Most computer programs are just plain text files with a specific extension (in our case `.jl`).
 So in theory, any text editor suffices to write and modify Julia code.